TobKed/django_on_gcp/README.md

       gcloud secrets versions add $SECRET_NAME --data-file=-
     ```

-    Optionally you can read secret to verify is it correct:
+    Optionally, you can read the secret to verify if it is correct:

     ```shell
     gcloud secrets versions access latest --secret=$SECRET_NAME
     ```

- 2. Run GCB pipeline which creates Django superuser
+ 2. Run GCB pipeline which creates Django superuser:

     ```shell
     gcloud builds submit \